Emotional Resilience: 5 Ways to Wellbeing – Learn New Skills

 - Connect us with other people

-So, by challenging ourselves to learn new things (even if we might not be very good at them at first), we actually feel better about ourselves, and discover activities which help us overcome the boredom or loneliness that ‘social distancing’ can bring.
+So, by challenging ourselves to learn new things (even if we might not be very good at them at first), we actually feel better about ourselves, and discover activities which can help us overcome the boredom or loneliness.

 Where to start?